The Minority Serving Institutions (MSI) Science, Technology, Engineering and Math (STEM) Pathways Scholarship Program

 This scholarship has the following objectives:

-provide financial support to underserved and underrepresented students who demonstrate a desire to pursue a STEM-focused academic pathway that has NASA Mission Directorate (see Eligibility Requirements below) applications, inclusive of commercial space or the International Space Station (ISS)
+Provide financial support to underserved and underrepresented students who demonstrate a desire to pursue a STEM-focused academic pathway that has NASA Mission Directorate (see Eligibility Requirements below) applications, inclusive of commercial space and/or the International Space Station (ISS).

 Although it is not required, the intended next step for scholarship recipients would be to apply for the MSI STEM Bridge Scholarship program.